 BUSINESS MANAGEMENT AND ACCOUNTING

-The program in Business Management/Accounting at Asbury University provides an opportunity to study the principles of effective business management from the standpoint of the Christian world view.
+The programs in Business Management and Accounting at Asbury University provide an opportunity to study the principles of effective business management from the standpoint of the Christian world view.
 The philosophy of Christian liberal arts education with its breadth of perspective and biblical view of truth is reflected in a distinctly Christian approach to the study of business management.
 The program makes the biblical principle of stewardship and Christian standards of ethics an integral part of the acquisition of technical knowledge and of the pursuit of excellence in professional skills.

 1. The business curriculum includes (1) courses in the functional areas of management, finance, human relations, economics, marketing and (2) courses in the information processing and the quantitative analysis areas of accounting, computer programming and data processing, statistical methods, and management science and operations research.